thepirat000/Polly.Proxy/README.md

 You can use the fluent API to map the policies _rules_:

 - `.For(string methodName, Policy policy)`: Maps a policy for a method by its case-sentitive name.
+- `.For(Expression methodExpression, Policy policy)`: Maps a policy for a method by an expression.
 - `.When(Func<MethodInfo, bool> selector, Policy policy)`: Specifies a policy to be used under certain condition on the [`MethodInfo`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.methodinfo) being called.
 - `.Map(Func<MethodInfo, Policy> policyBuilder)`: A function of the `MethodInfo` being called that returns the policy to use (or NULL).
 - `.Default(Policy policy)`: Defines a default Policy to use for any other method not mapped by other rules.